omegarhovega/nvidia-purchase-system/early-warning/README.md

 The script will alert you when:
 - Product availability status changes
 - Product URLs are updated
-- SKU changes are detected
+- SKU changes are detected in retailer API
 - API response differs from the reference response

 Alerts include: